-The student is responsible for meeting the faculty member prior to the event or activity to discuss course expectations.
-The student is responsible for obtaining the appropriate documentation and presenting it to the faculty member.
-If the faculty member has any questions, the faculty member could contact the sponsoring person or organization or require further documentation.
-It is also the responsibility of the student to fulfill all requirements, assignments, and class work due or missed as the result of an absence.
-The student is responsible for all material covered on the day of his/her absence.
-An absence/attendance policy and guidelines for make-up work should be included by the faculty in the course syllabus.
+The student is responsible for obtaining documentation and presenting it to faculty members.
+A faculty member may contact the sponsoring person or organization or require further documentation.
+It is the student's responsibility to fulfill all requirements, assignments, and class work due or missed as the result of an absence.
+Courses operate differently, so faculty will describe the specific attendance/absence guidelines in their course syllabi.